edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4 and CubicCurve4.md

 * I could spend a long time learning to nest objects inside of each other, but FreeCAD is not completely consistent as it is, and i'm not sure i even know _yet_ what the best nesting strategy is (i am aware of several competing methods).
 * in the meantime, i have complete freedom to name all the objects and organize them in folders as i like.
 It is actually really annoying when FreeCAD moves stuff around (for example when mirroring a surface)

-Below are the rest of the pictures for the tutorial, i will complete the step descriptions ASAP, thanks for reading!
+-hold here while editing- Below are the rest of the pictures for the tutorial, i will complete the step descriptions ASAP, thanks for reading!

 Now that we have a CubicCurve4 attached to the ControlPoly4, let's go back to the ControlPoly4 object and examine the weight controls.